graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/rand_and_fp.rst

 generators both use a common global random number seed to initialise the random number generator hardware.
 Each IPU device has its own seed.

-By default this seed is set randomly, but it can be reset by using the :py:func:`tensorflow.python.ipu.utils.reset_ipu_seed` function.
+By default this seed is set randomly, but it can be reset by using the function :py:func:`tensorflow.python.ipu.utils.reset_ipu_seed`.

 Due to the hardware threading in the device, if the seed reset function is used then the ``target.deterministicWorkers`` Poplar Engine option will need to be set to ``true``.

-This can be done using the :py:func:`tensorflow.python.ipu.utils.set_compilation_options` function.
+This can be done using :py:func:`tensorflow.python.ipu.utils.set_compilation_options`.

 Debugging numerical issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~